stocyr/IcarusTouch/README.txt

 panels.

-And remember: the selectable images are being loaded the first time you open the arrearance settings panels.
+And remember: the selectable images are being loaded the first time you open the appearance settings panels.
 So if you want to use your own images, you have to restart the application.

 *: Items with a leading * are not yet implemented.